Saturday, 29 November 2025

 Jesus' words are striking in that the word Yahweh is never quoted as coming from his lips.
 Whatever we might like to infer about it, it is never quoted.

 Even in the example of all examples, the model prayer which Jesus taught to his disciples, it addresses God not as Yahweh but as "our Father" (Matt.
 6:9; see also Luke 11:2).
 It actually says, “Our Father in heaven, hallowed be your name.”
 Notably, it doesn’t say “Our Father in heaven, hallowed be your name Yahweh.”
-There is no instruction that disciples should use the divine name.
+There is no instruction that disciples should use the divine name here.
 It is thus implied that God has a name without actually pronouncing it.
 Everyone is happy it seems.
 Jesus gave us the finest example of how to address God as "Father," not using the divine name it seems.
+(Yes, I know that 'name' here also has a wider meaning of God's reputation.)

-If Jesus wanted the name to be pronounced, this is the moment when the name had to be used – in prayer just as it was used in Daniel chapter 9, in one of Jesus’ favourite books of the Hebrew Bible.
+If Jesus really wanted the full name to be pronounced out loud, this is the moment of all moments when the name would have to be used – in prayer instruction.
 It doesn’t happen.
+That's right.
+It doesn't happen.

-This I think is the main thing - this was the moment of moments when Jesus was being asked specifically how one should pray, and Jesus directed them to do something precisely other than pronouncing the divine name.
+This I think is the main thing - this was the most famous of all moments when Jesus was being asked specifically how one should pray, and Jesus directed them to do something precisely other than pronouncing the divine name.
 That was the opportunity.
 Would some prefer to pray “Yahweh in heaven, hallowed be your name”?
-If so, they should think on why Jesus commanded them to pray differently and led by example.
+If so, they should think on why Jesus commanded them to pray differently and led by example: "our Father."
 Not once, even in Jesus' long prayer in John 17, does Jesus use the word Yahweh, but often uses the word "Father" (John 17:1,11,21,24,25).

 Jesus practiced what he preached and prayed to “Abba, Father”.
 To speak of God as Father was already accepted in Jewish circles, and Jesus taught his disciples to pray that way.
-So Jesus does the best thing in that community, teaching a way of addressing God (as Father), while acknowledging God has a name without pronouncing it.
+So Jesus does the best thing in that community, teaching a way of addressing God - as Father - maybe acknowledging God has a name but not pronouncing it.
 A matchless model for ministering in a sensitive situation.

 In summary, when Jesus taught His disciples how to pray, he taught them specifically to address God as "Our Father," and in John 17, Jesus does not appeal to anyone but "Righteous Father" (v 25).
-In the New Testament, in a very real sense, Father is the "name" of God for believers, those who by the Spirit cry out, "Abba, Father!"
+In the New Testament, for practical purposes, Father is the "name" of God for believers, those who by the Spirit cry out, "Abba, Father!"
 (Romans 8:15; Galatians 4:6)

-Jesus criticises the traditions of men, the ones to which he objected, traditions that were burdens on people (Matt 15:1-6; Mark 7:1-13).
+Jesus often criticises "traditions of men," and particularly the ones to which he objected were traditions that were burdens on people (Matt 15:1-6; Mark 7:1-13).
 He mentioned the ones that bothered him (to do with Korban and Sabbath).
-He left off his list the tradition of caution as to the divine name.
+He left off his list of objections the tradition of caution as to the divine name.
 This is noteworthy.
 He didn't list that as a problematic human tradition.

-In the turbulent world of first century Jews, the century of Philo and Josephus, such an act as openly pronouncing the divine name would hardly go unnoticed.
+In the turbulent world of first century Jews, the century of Philo and Josephus, such an act as openly pronouncing the full divine name Yahweh would hardly go unnoticed.
 The reaction of the sensitive Jewish community would have been a story worth recording.
-The gospels provide places where this would naturally fit.
+The gospels provide places where this would naturally fit, such as Jesus' objections to traditions.
 It doesn’t happen anywhere.

 Jesus doesn’t criticise anyone’s traditions about the name and no-one criticises his.
 Silence is all.
 The divine name simply doesn’t appear on his lips or theirs, anywhere in the Christian Greek scriptures.